d7chau/sim-activation-check/README.md

 ## Versioning

 Github was used for version control.
-For the versions available, see the [commits on this repository](https://github.com/d7chau/SIM-Activation-Check/releases).
+For the versions available, see the [releases page on this repository](https://github.com/d7chau/SIM-Activation-Check/releases).

 ## Authors